 One study involving patients at risk for stroke used AI algorithms based on their presented symptoms and genetic history to place them in an early detection stage.
 This stage was movement based, where any abnormal physical movement in the patient was documented and would trigger an alert.
 This trigger alert allowed for practitioners to get patients to a MRI/CT scan sooner for a disease evaluation.
 In the study, the early detection alert provided 87.6% accuracy in a diagnosis and prognosis evaluation.
 That said, the practitioners were able to implement treatment sooner and predict whether the patient had a higher possibility of future stroke.
 Likewise, machine learning was used in 48-hour post stroke patients gaining a perdition accuracy of 70% whether the patient may have another stroke or not.

 Telehealth: Artificial Intelligence on a Smaller Scale

-Although Artificial Intelligence is used for high risk diseases and on a larger scale, telehealth tools are being implemented into homes of patients to help treat and prevent high risk situations while reducing hospital readmission.
+Although Artificial Intelligence is used for high-risk diseases and on a larger scale, telehealth tools are being implemented into homes of patients to help treat and prevent high-risk situations while reducing hospital readmissions.
 Telehealth tools allow for different metrics to be taken, documented and processed much like a more expansive AI machine.
 This equipment can notify practitioners immediately when a patient reports a high-risk variable.
 Early detection, faster diagnostics, and an updated treatment plan, reduce time and money for both the patient and hospital, while getting more immediate care.
 Artificial Intelligence is allowing for practitioners to make more efficient and logical decisions, bettering the care for patients as a whole; which in the end, is the ultimate goal.